BukurieH/BukurieH/README.md

 - 👀 I’m interested in Data Analys
 - 🌱 Exprerienced using Excel, SQL, Python and Power BI
 - 💞️ I’m looking for Data Analyst job
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/bukuriehysa

 <!---
 BukurieH/BukurieH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.